siwelbackwards/aicurator/app/settings/README.md

 #### Database Setup

-Run the SQL in `profiles-schema.sql` in your Supabase SQL editor to:
+For the user profile functionality to work correctly, run these SQL scripts in your Supabase SQL editor in the following order:

+1. Run `profiles-schema.sql` to:
    - Create the profiles table (if it doesn't exist)
    - Add necessary columns
-- Configure RLS (Row Level Security) policies
+   - Configure RLS (Row Level Security) policies for profiles

+2. Run `user-settings-schema.sql` to:
+   - Create the user_settings table
+   - Set up RLS policies for user settings
+   - Create the trigger to automatically add profile records when users sign up

 #### Storage Setup

-Run the SQL in `setup.sql` in your Supabase SQL editor to:
+3. Run `setup.sql` to:
-- Create an "avatars" storage bucket
+   - Create the "avatars" storage bucket
-- Configure proper RLS policies for the bucket
+   - Configure RLS policies for avatar uploads

 ### 2. Environment Variables